-It is possible in South Africa to have a valid verbal/oral trust agreement which has not been reduced to writing.
-These oral/verbal trust agreements are governed by the common law.
-However, although the registration of a written trust deed with the Master of the High Court does not impact on the legality of the trust deed, section 6(1) of the Trust Property Control Act (no.57 of 1988) (hereinafter referred to as the Trust Property Control Act), states that no person may act as a trustee without the proper authorisation from the Master of the High Court, which is in the form of Letters of Authority.
+The rules of South African trust law originate from a mixture of English, Roman-Dutch and South African law.
+It is possible in South Africa to have a valid verbal / oral trust agreement which has not been reduced to writing.
+These oral / verbal trust agreements are governed by the common law (this is a body of law developed by South African judges and courts).
+Although the registration of a written trust deed with the Master of the High Court does not impact on the legality of the trust deed, section 6(1) of the Trust Property Control Act (no.57 of 1988), as amended, [and hereinafter referred to as the Trust Property Control Act], states that no person may act as a trustee without the proper authorisation from the Master of the High Court.
+This authorisation is in the form of Letters of Authority.
 Accordingly, in most cases, a written trust instrument is created, and registered at the applicable Master of the High Court's office in South Africa.
 This written trust instrument is automatically governed by the Trust Property Control Act, which forms the framework in which trusts operate, and regulates most aspects relating to a trust's administration.
-All actions and decisions taken by the trustees must be made in reference to the trust deed and the Trust Property Control Act.